Barlaston Hall: Restoration

 By the early 1980s, the hall was in a parlous state of decay, with few repairs for many years, water ingress, and a serious threat of subsidence having been undermined by coal workings.
 Floorboards had been removed, most of the staircase had collapsed, and ceilings and plasterwork had fallen through to the basement.
-Wedgwood made two applications to have the Grade 1 listed building demolished, and a public inquiry was convened.
+Wedgwood made two applications to have the Grade I listed building demolished, and a public inquiry was convened.
 Save Britain's Heritage, with Kit Martin, architect Bob Weighton and engineering firm Peter Dann & Partners, formulated a plan to restore and protect the house.
 The National Coal Board said that it would pay for the subsidence damage and preventative works to construct a raft under the building, so, early on 29 September 1981, Wedgwood offered to sell Barlaston Hall to Save Britain's Heritage for £1, on condition that the restoration was completed within five years, in default of which Wedgwood retained an option to repurchase the hall for £1.